A man wakes up, hungover, in his over-large bed and realizes a moment too late that he’s not alone.

 “Car crash.
 The medics said instant, but I’m not sure if that’s true – she was a fighter.”

-Ben finished his cup, put it in the sink, and sank into the sofa.
-She stood and studied the spacious, previously tidy two bedroom apartment.
+Ben finished his cup, stood up, put it in the sink, and sank back into the sofa.
+Carissa stood and studied the spacious, previously tidy two bedroom apartment.

 Ben looked up at her and smirked.
 “You did the right thing.
 I fucking hate cats.”